Reds vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Reds Recent Betting Performance

-- The Reds have played as the favorite in three of their past 10 games and have won two of those contests.
+- The Reds have played as the underdog in six of their past 10 games and have gone 3-3 in those contests.

-- The Reds and their opponents have combined to hit the over five times in their last 10 games with a total.
+- When it comes to the over/under, the Reds and their opponents are 5-4-1 in their previous 10 games.

+- The Reds' previous 10 games have not had a runline posted by sportsbooks.

 Reds Betting Records & Stats